Faisal Ashraf Nomani

 Dr. Neelam Sodhi has been a trailblazer in establishing parent-led supports and services in her home state of Punjab.
 She was drawn to engage in the work of creating possibilities for people with disability by the birth of her son, who has cerebral palsy.
 In 1999, she led the development of the North India Cerebral Palsy Association to advocate, and Ashirwaad was created to provide early intervention and other supports and services in Ludhiana.

-She has served on the board of the National Trust, providing significant national level training, and serves as a coach and mentor to many, many families trying to create pathways to help their disabled sons and daughters take a valued place in society.
-She is also a practicing physician, and runs a busy OB/GYN practice in Ludhiana in addition to her advocacy work, her trustee roles, and her role as Associate Faculty, conducting national training across India for Keystone Institute India.
+She has served on the board of the National Trust for Persons with Autism, Cerebral Palsy, Intellectual Disabilities, and Multiple Disabilities, Ministry of Social Justice and Empowerment, Government of India, providing significant national level training, and serves as a coach and mentor to many, many families trying to create pathways to help their disabled sons and daughters take a valued place in society.
+She is also a member of Training Resource Group, RBSK, Ministry of Health.
+She regularly conducts Adolescence Education Programs in schools and works for awareness against female feticide.

 She became involved with our work back in 2016, and has been developing and presenting materials based on her strong values base, a firm belief in social justice for all, and a passion for teaching and mentoring.